Where to Stay in The Hamptons

 It’s historically been a rural retreat for New Yorkers and currently plays host to a number of stars.
 Neil Patrick Harris, Julianne Moore and Alec Baldwin are among the mega celebs who call this region home, and we’ve detailed their address and phone numbers below.
 Just kidding, although if you hang around Georgia Pond long enough, you might just see Jay Z and Beyoncé on a stroll.
-If you think you're a bit of a star yourself, we at the Plum Guide have put together this list of where to stay in The Hamptons.
+If you think you're a bit of a star yourself, we at Plum Guide have used our expert knowledge to put together this list specifically for you, so you can enjoy the trip of a lifetime.
+Here is where to stay in The Hamptons.

 You’ll find the gorgeous Shinnecock Bay in the Hampton Bays hamlet and various historic edifices elsewhere, such as the Old Halsey House in Southampton village.
 Among the top sights is the First Presbyterian Church, said to be the oldest of its kind in the States.
 As you admire the gothic design and clock tower of this 17th-century behemoth, ignore the suggestion from your kids that it’s nearly as old as you.